Make-School-Courses/MOB-2.3-Concurrency-Parallelism-in-iOS/Lessons/10-Course-Review-and-Workshop/Lesson10.md

 ## Learning Objectives (5 min)

+1. Describe:
+- the challenges and benefits of unit testing **Asynchronous Operations**
+2. Implement basic examples of:
+- unit tests of an **Asynchronous Operation** (a background dataTask) using the `XCTestExpectation` class,
 <!-- 1.
 Identify use cases of Operations with dependencies.
 1. Implement dependencies.
 1. Review Operations by implementing a solution in a project. -->